allenai/natural-instructions/README.md

 ### News Bulletin

+- *May 2022:* We released the Tk-Instruct model trained on our data.
+Check out the [code](https://github.com/yizhongw/Tk-Instruct) and [checkpoints](https://huggingface.co/models?search=tk-instruct-).
 - *April 2022:* A [paper]( https://arxiv.org/abs/2204.07705) on our data is out!
- - *June 2021:* we initiated this repository with 61 tasks!
- - *Sept 2021*: general [call for contributions](https://medium.com/ai2-blog/call-for-contributions-a-community-driven-repository-of-natural-language-instructions-9d3f24d5a9db) is out!
 - *October 15, 2021:* the goal date for the our v2 dataset.
   - The community have contributed over 1500 tasks!! 🎉
   - We are working on cleaning up the new tasks and publishing a paper summarizing our new findings!
   - You can still submit new tasks!
 The new tasks will be part of the future data releases.
+- *Sept 2021*: general [call for contributions](https://medium.com/ai2-blog/call-for-contributions-a-community-driven-repository-of-natural-language-instructions-9d3f24d5a9db) is out!
+- *June 2021:* we initiated this repository with 61 tasks!

 ## Background
 ### Why define tasks in natural language?